fastify/fastify-circuit-breaker/README.md

 ```

 ## Caveats
-Since it is not possible to apply the classic timeout feature of the pattern, in this case the timeout will measure the time that the route takes to execute and **once the route has finished** if the time taken is higher than the timeout we will return an error, even if the route has produced a successful response.
+Since it is not possible to apply the classic timeout feature of the pattern, in this case the timeout will measure the time that the route takes to execute and **once the route has finished** if the time taken is higher than the timeout it will return an error, even if the route has produced a successful response.

-If you need a classic circuit breaker to wrap some API call inside your application consider using [`easy-breaker`](https://github.com/delvedor/easy-breaker).
+If you need a classic circuit breaker to wrap around an API call consider using [`easy-breaker`](https://github.com/delvedor/easy-breaker).

 ## Acknowledgements
 Image curtesy of [Martin Fowler](https://martinfowler.com/bliki/CircuitBreaker.html).